radleigh123/OBSIDIAN-Main-Hub-Public/Backlinks/Output Devices.md

 >>- or **monitor** is the most important output device of any computer.
 It makes it possible for the user to visually interact with data and programs in a quick and easy manner.
 >>> [!EXAMPLE] #### Evaluating a computer screen
 >>> When looking to buy a new computer screen, there are three main things to look at:
->>>- **Pixels:** A good number of pixels is 1 920 pixels across the width of the monitor and 1 080 pixels across the height of the monitor. <mark class="hltr-lightblue">The higher the number of pixels, the better the screen.</mark>
+>>>- **Pixels:** A good number of pixels is 1 920 pixels across the width of the monitor and 1 080 pixels across the height of the monitor. <u>The higher the number of pixels, the better the screen.</u>
 >>>- **Screen size:** The size of a computer screen is measured diagonally from the bottom of the screen to the top right.
 >>>- **Refresh rate:** This refers to the amount of time it takes for the screen to be updated with the newest information.
 >>